xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 ## Quantifying Error

 So I think you get the point now.
-With can capture the top information from the data and only use that.
-This is of course is what quantization refers to.
+We can indeed reduce our budget without losing the main use-case.

-This method is exactly the same for neural network weights.
-But how do we know if the neural network weights are correctly compressed?
-For the image example, you can visually tell, but for numbers in a tensor, this is not so easy.
+You can apply this exact method to the weight matrix in a linear layer of a neural network!
+But with that comes some issues.

-Naturally, I'll make assumptions to make an error metric to tell us when the compressed data is close to the original.
+First, how do we know when we've compressed the weights adequately?
+With the image example, we could just view all the different quantizations and see which was closest.
+How do you do this for arbitrary numbers learned in a neural network?

-For images, this is intuitive: take the difference between the pixels and see how wrong the compressed version is.
+Let's go back to the image case because it's more intuitive.
+To create an error metric I can try to make an assumption for what humans are doing.
+I will assume that the difference between the original pixels and and the compressed pixels is how bad our error is and how bad we perceive the image compression to be.

-:::important[Your turn]
+:::important[YOUR TURN]
 Drag the slider increase the number of colors quantized.
 Observe the pixels that are deep red for high error.
 :::